xizon/Uix-Page-Builder/readme.txt

 = FAQ 3: How to use a custom page builder template? =

 You could create Uix Page Builder template file (from the directory "/wp-content/plugins/uix-page-builder/uixpb_templates/tmpl-uix_page_builder.php" ) in your templates directory.
 It’s just a custom template file in the theme folder.
 Of course you doesn’t need to create it, you can use of the default page template or your own custom template file directly.

+= FAQ 4: How to create Anchor Links menu with Uix Page Builder? =

+Uix Page Builder supports the automatic addition of Anchor Links.
+From the **"Appearance"** menu on the left-hand side of the Dashboard, select the **"Menus"** option to bring up the Menu Editor.
+Locate the pane entitled **"Uix Page Builder Anchor Links"**.
+Within this pane, select a page to view all anchor link.